ajmwagar/slides/OutriggerV2/src/slides.md

 ## Industrial Revolution

-**Industrial Revolution**: The Industrial Revolution was a period of major industrialization that took place during the late 1700s and early 1800s.
-This time period saw the mechanization of agriculture and textile manufacturing and a revolution in power, including steamships and railroads, that affected social, cultural and economic conditions. - *Investopedia*
+- Period of major industrialization during the late 1700s and early 1800s.
+- Mechanization was a key driver
+- Led to major social, cultural, and economic changes

+Source: _Investopedia_

 ## Analysis

-The Industrial Revolution was a period of major **industrialization** that took place during the late 1700s and early 1800s.
-This time period saw the **mechanization** of agriculture and textile manufacturing and a revolution in power, including steamships and railroads, that affected social, cultural and **economic conditions**.
+The Industrial Revolution saw:
+- The mechanization of agriculture and textile manufacturing, and
+- A revolution in power and transportation including steamships and railroads,
+- That significantly affected social, cultural, and economic conditions.

+Source: _Investopedia_

-##
+## Key Terms

 -   **Industrialization**: the development of industries in a country or region on a wide scale.